elupus/autosar-xcp/source/README.txt

         The PDU id the Xcp submodule will expect data on when it's callbacks are called from CanIf or SoAd.

+    XCP_CAN_ID_RX:
+        If GET_SLAVE_ID feature is wanted over CAN, XCP must know what CAN id it is receiving data on.

+    XCP_PDU_ID_BROADCAST:
+        If GET_SLAVE_ID feature is wanted over CAN, XCP must know what PDU id it will receive broadcasts on

     XCP_E_INIT_FAILED:
         Error code for a failed initialization.
 Should have been defined by DEM.